 Commercial AF cider production follows a four-step pattern.

 1. Crush and press apples.
-Same as any cider — apple varieties, blends and juice quality matter just as much for AF production as for full-strength.
-Bittersweet apples for tannin, sharps for acid, bittersharps for balance.
+Same as any cider.
+Apple varieties, blends and juice quality matter just as much for AF production as for full-strength.
+Bittersweet apples for tannin, sharps for acid, bittersharps for balance, sweets for body.
+The four-category taxonomy comes from Long Ashton Research Station's 1903 classification.

 2. Ferment the juice.
 Conventional fermentation with yeast.
-The cider ferments down to whatever ABV the producer targets — usually 4-7% depending on apple type and desired style.
+The cider ferments down to whatever ABV the producer targets: typical commercial cider strengths run in the mid-single-digits, depending on apple type and desired style.

 4. Rebalance and package.
 Restore lost carbonation, adjust sweetness and acidity, and bottle or can.

-The gap between the fermented strength (4-7%) and the AF target (below 0.5%, usually below 0.05% for UK "alcohol-free" labelling) is smaller than wine's 12-15% to 0.5% drop but similar to beer's.
+The gap between fermented cider strength and the AF target (below 0.5%, usually below 0.05% for "alcohol-free" labelling in the UK) is smaller than wine's 12-15% to 0.5% drop but similar to beer's.
 That narrower gap makes the same dealcoholisation methods viable.

 Why Apple Aromatics Are Fragile